-The following roads will be closed to vehicular traffic on 18 March 2017 from 7am to 6pm for the March Madness Fair:
+The following roads will be closed to vehicular traffic on Thursday 25 April 2019 from 5am to 9am for the ANZAC Day Parade and Dawn Service:

-- Wilson Street from Main Street to Beaurepaires.
+- Wilson Street from Criterion and Bradley Service Lanes to Fergusson Drive.

 Requests for a temporary road closure